Riko Ueki

-Riko Ueki (植木 理子, Ueki Riko) is a Japanese professional football player who plays as a striker for the Japanese WE League club Tokyo Verdy Beleza and the Japan national team.
+Riko Ueki (植木 理子, Ueki Riko) is a Japanese professional footballer who plays as a striker for the Women's Super League club West Ham United and the Japan national team.

-Early life and education
+Early life

 Ueki was born in Kanagawa Prefecture on 30 July 1999.
-She started playing football in 2011, the year Nadeshiko Japan won the 2011 FIFA Women's World Cup in a dramatic victory over the United States.
-In fact, she started playing a few months before they won the World Cup, but when she shared this with Saki Kumagai (current captain and member of the winning squad in 2011), Kumagai jokingly said to her "you should change it to say that you were inspired to start football after watching our victory, and ultimately made it to the national team yourself.
-It'll make for a better story!"

-From the day she first started football, Ueki has always played as a forward and has never played in any other position throughout her career so far.
-She has said in multiple interviews that her role model since she was young is fellow Japanese forward Mana Iwabuchi, and she achieved one of her goals during the 2022 AFC Women's Asian Cup when she was selected to pair alongside Iwabuchi for the first time as the two starting strikers in Japan's semi-final against China.
+She started playing football in 2011 at the age of 12.
+From the day she first started football, Ueki has always played as a forward, never playing in any other position in her career so far.
+She had stated that her role model growing up was fellow Japanese forward Mana Iwabuchi She joined Tokyo Verdy Beleza youth team in 2012.

 Ueki attended Waseda University, one of the most selective and prestigious universities in Japan, majoring in sports science.
-While at college she took courses in sports management and marketing as well, declaring that "after I've retired from playing, I want to work to spread women's football and I am studying so that I have as many options as I can to do so."
-After a gruelling few years juggling classes in the day and practices with the club team in evenings, she successfully graduated in March 2022.
+While at college she took courses in sports management and marketing.
+She graduated from the university in March 2022.

 Club career

+Tokyo Verdy Beleza

-She joined Nadeshiko League club Tokyo Verdy Beleza from the youth team in 2015, and was first called up to the senior team in June 2016.
+Ueki joined Nadeshiko League club Tokyo Verdy Beleza from the youth team in 2015, and was first called up to the senior team in June 2016.
 She marked her debut with a goal as a substitute in a League Cup match against Speranza Osaka.
-As of August 2022, she has scored 50 goals in 119 appearances in all competitions for Beleza.
+She was part of the squad which won four consecutive Nadeshiko League title from 2016 to 2019.
 In the inaugural 2021–22 WE League season, Ueki was chosen amongst the recipients of the Most Outstanding Players award.
+She had her breakout season the 2022–23 WE League season, as she finished as the league's top scorer with 14 goals and was named to the 2022–23 WE League Best Eleven. in In total, she has scored 81 goals in 152 appearances in all competitions for Tokyo Verdy Beleza.

+West Ham United

+On 12 September 2023, Ueki joined West Ham United ahead of the 2023–24 Women's Super League season.
+She made her debut in the opening league match defeat to Manchester City on 1 October 2023.
+She would score her first goal for the club in a 2–0 victory against Brighton & Hove Albion on 8 October 2023.

+On 9th September 2025, Ueki signed a one-year contract extension at West Ham tying her to the club until summer 2027.

 International career

+Youth

 In 2016, Ueki was selected to the Japan U-17 national team for the 2016 FIFA U-17 Women's World Cup.
 She played in 6 matches and scored 4 goals, and Japan finished as runners-up in the tournament.

-In 2018, Ueki was selected to the Japan U-20 national team for 2018 FIFA U-20 Women's World Cup.
-She played in all 6 matches and scored 5 goals, including a crucial goal in the their semi-final victory over England and helped Japan win the title.
+In 2018, Ueki was selected for the Japan U-20 national team for 2018 FIFA U-20 Women's World Cup.
+She played in all 6 matches and scored 5 goals, including a crucial goal in their semi-final victory over England and helped Japan win the title.